 Networks of piping and tubing are used for every industrial application.
 You’ll typically see piping installed in any industrial building, and they are used to transmit airflow, chemicals like ammonia, or oil or water transmission.

-Because fluid transmission is vital to the operation of any industry, piping is required to be well-constituted, leak-proof, and long-lasting.
+Because the fluid transmission is vital to any industry’s operation, piping must be well-constituted, leak-proof, and long-lasting.
 That’s where metallic expansion joints come in.

 As efficient as piping is, it does suffer from one drawback: rigidity.
 Unlike hoses, piping cannot compensate for expansion due to temperature or structural shifting, like hoses.
 However, piping is preferred to hoses in fluid transmission because they don’t sag, are more durable, and don’t fray or burst quickly.